peri-source/peri/docs/walkthrough.rst

 5. If the fit is good, use the extracted information from the fit.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``ImageState`` contains all the fitted parameters from the image and their
+The :class:`~peri.states.ImageState` contains all the fitted parameters from
-values.
-The parameters are named with human-readable names that describe
+the image and their values.
+The parameters are named with human-readable names
-briefly which component and/or what the parameter describes.
+that describe briefly which component and/or what the parameter describes.

 You can get the parameters and values by typing